Dumarsais Estimé: Presidency

-The 1946 Constitution
+1946 Constitution

-On November 22, 1946 the National Constituent Assembly, under the chairmanship of Senator Jean Bélizaire, voted on the new Constitution of the Republic of Haiti, following the previous 1935 Constitution.
+On November 22, 1946, the National Constituent Assembly, under the chairmanship of Senator Jean Bélizaire, voted on the new Constitution of the Republic of Haiti, following the previous 1935 Constitution.

 This new constitution protected fundamental freedoms and guaranteed the rights of the Haitian people.
 It also established a presidential system under which the President of the Republic, elected for six years, was endowed with a field of competence ranging from the definition of major political orientations to the control of government actions, diplomacy and the army.

 The 1946 Constitution introduced the habeas corpus principle.
 This principle guaranteed that a person under arrest had the right to a quick presentation before a judge, so they could rule on the validity of their arrest.
 This provision is the basis for the rule of law.
 This constitution also prohibited extradition for political reasons.
 It made the separation of the army and the police, as well as annual paid leave, compulsory.

 The Constitution of 1946, unlike that of 1935, did not grant the executive power a hand on Legislature, the Judiciary, nor the title of Chief of the Armed Forces for the acting President of the Republic of Haiti.

-Economic and Social Reforms
+Economic and social reforms

 Poverty, unemployment, illiteracy, deficient and under-exploited agricultural systems, financial difficulties, endemic diseases, deeply rooted social divisions – these are the difficulties which the government of 1946 had to tackle in the aftermath of the Second World War, which had further worsened Haiti’s economic situation.

 It was necessary first to clean up the financial situation and free the Republic of Haiti from financial supervision imposed by the United States following the conventions and protocols forced by the American occupier (1915, 1917 and 1922), and from the 1922 loan, contracted to balance previous loans with the French in 1875, 1896, and 1910.
 In December 1946, Estimé dispatched to President Harry Truman in Washington a ‘goodwill mission’ composed by the Minister of Finance, Gaston Margron; the Minister of External Relations, Jean Price-Mars; the Minister of Commerce, Georges Rigaud; and the Haitian Ambassador to Washington, Joseph D. Charles.
-Their objective was to negotiate the terms of a new loan ‘guaranteed by funds set aside by the Tax Department to repay the holders of the 1922-23 loan’.
+Their objective was to negotiate the terms of a new loan ‘guaranteed by funds set aside by the Tax Department to repay the holders of the 1922–23 loan’.
 The US government rejected the Haitian request.

 In a radio speech on March 25, 1947 (which has gone down in history under the title ‘happy miscounts’), President Estimé called on the Haitian people to help unblock the situation and contribute to the payment of the debt.
 Some ‘Bons de Libération Financière’ were issued and subscriptions flowed nationwide.
-Thanks to this popular mobilisation and to a 10-year domestic loan at 5%, the American loan of 1922-23 was repaid and on July 10, 1947 the Republic of Haiti put an end to the financial control of the United States.
-On October 1st, 1947 the National Bank of the Republic of Haiti became a Haitian entity with an entirely Haitian board of directors.
+Thanks to this popular mobilisation and to a 10-year domestic loan at 5%, the American loan of 1922–23 was repaid and on July 10, 1947, the Republic of Haiti put an end to the financial control of the United States.
+On October 1, 1947, the National Bank of the Republic of Haiti became a Haitian entity with an entirely Haitian board of directors.